WordsOut poems by Godfrey Rust | collection Welcome To The Real World 7 of 59 → | home

 Yes, that ought to do the trick.

-Originally performed by Godfrey Rust and Adrian Jones at the carol service at St John’s, West Ealing in 1992.
-It can be read with one or two voices, though is more effective with two.
+Originally performed by Godfrey Rust and Adrian Jones at the carol service at St John's, West Ealing in 1992.
+It can be read with one or two voices.
 A version scripted for two voices is here.
-The reader holds a pencil and a script attached to a clipboard, marking it up as s/he goes through it and comments.
+The reader holds a pencil and a script attached to a clipboard, marking the script up as s/he goes through it and comments.